 The combination of adjustments provides for maintenance of the Authority's Reserve policies, and sufficiently provides for the cost of all diversion programs.
-The draft budget for FY 2022-23 recommends adjustments to the Countywide Program Fees, Base Fees, and Facilities Fees, and the Recycling Processing Fee and can be in Section 9 of the draft budget
+The Budget for FY 23/24 recommends adjustments to the Countywide Program Fees, Base Fees, and Facilities Fees, and the Recycling Processing Fee and can be in Section 9 of the Final budget.

-- The proposed rates are as follows:

-- o Self Haul
+- The rates are as follows: - o Self Haul

-- FY 22/23 rate: \$163.61
+• FY 22/23 rate: \$163.61

-- FY 23/24 proposed rate: \$186.17
+• FY 23/24 rate: \$187.17

-- Franchise
+o Franchise

-- FY 22/23 rate: \$135.46

-- FY 23/24 proposed rate: \$169.41
+• FY 22/23 rate: \$135.46 • FY 23/24 rate: \$170.41

-- Satelite Facilities in the past have had a blended transportation and disposal rate, the proposed rates now represent actual costs associated with the transportation and disposal from each satellite facility.

-- Recology Eel River
+- Satellite Facilities in the past have had a blended transportation and disposal rate, these rates now represent actual costs associated with the transportation and disposal from each satellite facility. - o Recology Eel River

-- FY22/23 rate: \$103.50

-- FY 23/24 proposed rate: \$134.44
+• FY22/23 rate: \$103.50 • FY 23/24 rate: \$135.44

-- Humboldt Sanitation
+Humboldt Sanitation

-- FY22/23 rate: \$103.50

-- FY 23/24 proposed rate: \$124.76
+• FY22/23 rate: \$103.50 • FY 23/24 rate: \$125.76

-- The proposed Countywide Program Fee results in a small decrease compared to the previous fiscal year.
-This decrease is due to the change in how staff proposes to classify needed landfill revenue.
+The Countywide Program Fee sees a small decrease compared to the previous fiscal year.
+This decrease is due to the change in how staff now classifies needed landfill revenue.
 The Cummings Road Landfill is required by Calrecycle to meet two distinct funding level thresholds, the first is what is called a "Pledge of Revenue".
-This fee is present in the Countywide Program Fee portion and in the past has been

-referenced as "Cummings Road Maintenance" The second funding level is now in the HWMA base fee as "Cummings Road Landfill Operations".
-Staff believes this better defines the two revenue requirments.
+This fee is present in the Countywide Program Fee portion and in the past has been referenced as "Cummings Road Maintenance" The second funding level is now in the HWMA base fee as "Cummings Road Landfill Operations".
+Staff believes this better defines the two revenue requirements.